-The foreach loop is used to quickly iterate over the elements of a container (array, vectors, etc.) without performing initialization, testing, or increment/decrement.
-Foreach loops work by doing something for each element rather than doing something n times.
-Although there is no foreach loop in C, it is supported by C++ and Java.
-It was first introduced in C++ in C++ 11, and in Java in JDK 1.5.0.
-In both C++ and Java, the keyword for foreach loop is "for."
+The foreach loop is employed to efficiently traverse through the elements of a container (such as arrays, vectors, etc.) without the need for initialization, testing, or incrementing/decrementing.
+Foreach loops operate by executing a certain action for each element, rather than a specified number of times.
+While C does not have a foreach loop, both C++ and Java support this feature.
+It was initially introduced in C++ with the C++ 11 standard and in Java with JDK 1.5.0.
+In both C++ and Java, the "for" keyword is used for implementing the foreach loop.

 Syntax